Parents as Partners

 - Each incoming DRC student is assigned an Access Specialist who is responsible for overseeing his/her accommodations and for offering support and assistance as needed.

-- During your student's intake appointment with one of our Access Specialists, s/he will be issued a VISA (Verified Instructional Services Agreement), which is the "ticket" to opening important conversations with instructors about requesting accommodations.
+- During your student's intake appointment with one of our Access Specialists, s/he will be provided with an accommodation plan which will be available for the student to email out to instructors.

 Transition from High School to College